VictoryfarmsKE/client-server-scripts/Server_scripts.md

 **11. Create Corresponding Crate No for New Serial No**

 This script checks if the item_code matches specific types ("Crate", "Rotogal 600", "Rotogal 1400", "Rotogal 70").
 If so, it verifies whether a corresponding VF Crate Number (`vf_crate_no`) exists in the database for the provided serial_no.
-If not found, it creates a new VF Crate Number entry (VF Crate No) associating the serial_no, item_code, and company from the document.
+If not found, it creates a new VF Crate Numbr entry (VF Crate No) associating the serial_no, item_code, and company from the document.
 This automation ensures that VF Crate Numbers are systematically managed and recorded for relevant items.

 **12. Delete Integration Request on Payment Request Delete**